Meerbusch – Fair room, Guesthouse Hegger

 Way to the Düsseldorf trade fair and the Merkur-Spielareana:

 The trade Fair and the Merkur-Spielarena can be reached very easily by car and public transport from us.
-The price for public transport from our Guesthouse to Düsseldorf in step B will be 6 € yet.
+The price for public transport from our Fair room to Düsseldorf in step B will be 6 € yet.
 You will find details on our sub page „Fair Düsseldorf“

 The Fair tickets and the tickets of the Merkur-Spielarena are valid for transportation to go there by public transport from our Guesthouse.